aidanhrn-lang/DATASCI-306-Final-Project/README.md

 ### Five windows allow for the exploration of the effect that these variables have on a teams predictability.

-Rolling Predictabiltity (plot): This is a visual representation of how the predictability of NFL teams changes over time.
+Rolling Predictability (plot): This is a visual representation of how the predictability of NFL teams changes over time.
 Each line graph represents a different NFL team.
 Lower scores show that a team was more predictable during that time.

 Team Predictability (table): This is a table of the overall predictability of an NFL team.
 Again, lower scores represent a team that is more predictable.